jeffersongt/react-template/README.md

 # React-typescript-template

-This is a frontend react typescript template ready to use.
+This is a frontend react typescript template ready to use with [MaterialUI](https://mui.com/)

 It contains lot of tools already set as describe below.